 - The school recognises that early intervention can prevent poor attendance.
-As such, teachers will receive training in identifying potentially at-risk children - Teachers and support staff will receive training on this policy as part of their new starter induction. - Teachers and support staff will receive regular and ongoing training as part of their development.
+As such, staff will receive training in identifying potentially at-risk pupils as part of their induction and refresher training. - Teachers and support staff will receive training on this policy as part of their induction.
+Following this initial training, staff will receive regular and ongoing training as part of their development. - Staff will receive training to ensure they understand that increased absence from school could indicate a safeguarding concern, and know how such concerns should be managed.